Business collaboration with Nazi Germany: Eastman-Kodak

 Kodak's European subsidiaries continued to operate during the war.
 Kodak AG, the German subsidiary, was transferred to two trustees in 1941 to allow the company to continue operating in the event of war between Germany and the United States.
 The company produced film, fuses, triggers, detonators, and other materiel.
 Slave labor was employed at Kodak AG's Stuttgart and Berlin-Kopenick plants.
 During the German occupation of France, Kodak-Pathé facilities in Severan and Vincennes were also used to support the German war effort.
 Kodak continued to import goods to the United States purchased from Nazi Germany through neutral nations such as Switzerland.
 This practice was criticized by many American diplomats, but defended by others as more beneficial to the American war effort than detrimental.
 Kodak received no penalties during or after the war for collaboration.

-British, Swiss, US, Argentinian and Canadian banks
+British, Swiss, U.S., Argentinian and Canadian banks

 German financial operations worldwide were facilitated by banks such as the Bank for International Settlements, Chase and Morgan, and Union Banking Corporation.
 Brown Brothers Harriman & Co. acted for German tycoon Fritz Thyssen, who helped finance Hitler's rise to power.

-"Switzerland laundered hundreds of millions of dollars in stolen assets, including gold taken from the central banks of German-occupied Europe," according to PBS.
-Switzerland resisted returning these funds, and the Washington Agreement of 1946 merely required the restitution of 12% of the stolen gold.

-A forgotten document discovered in a Buenos Aires bank in the 1980s listed more than 12,000 accounts with Nazi ties, drawn up in 1938 after an investigation initiated by an anti-fascist government.
-The list shows transfers to an account at Schweizerische Kreditanstalt (SKA), ancestor of Crédit Suisse.
-The account had which had ties to the Bank der Deutschen Arbeitsfront, controlled by the Nazis.